THE LAST BEST HOPE

 Between postmodernism’s position – of all human statements being incapable of delivering objectivity or clarity – and science’s position – that we do have entirely sufficient objectivity and clarity for our needs through our ability to reference down to ODRPO’s honest third party arbitration – there was no longer any real possibility for constructive dialog between the two camps.
 In America this was also closely intertwined with our 1960s and ‘70s upwelling of sentimentality and antipathy to reason and expertise that has been so well described by Kurt Andersen in his 2017 book Fantasyland: How America Went Haywire, a 500-year History.

-To show that our present position was and is not inevitable – with the implication that we could still change it – I must now revisit a few points from my historical sketch; but this time with some meta-level comments on where I think that we might have made better choices, or simply had bad luck.
+To show that our present position was and is not inevitable – with the implication that we could in fact still change it – I must now revisit a few points from my historical sketch; but this time with some meta-level comments on where I think that we might have made better choices, or simply had bad luck.

 What Might Have Been: